In honor of Father’s Day, I want to recirculate my original Men’s Health article — with some updates.

 For some men with low testosterone, normalizing thyroid hormones can help to normalize testosterone levels.
-In some cases, prescription testosterone and/or DHEA may also be a beneficial therapy for reducing overall symptoms.
+In some cases, prescription testosterone and/or DHEA may also be beneficial for reducing overall symptoms.

 Thyroid conditions do have a genetic component, and having a male parent with thyroid disease increases your likelihood of having a thyroid condition, even more so than having a female relative with thyroid disease.
 I have written an article on the role of genetics and thyroid disorders, if you’d like to explore this topic further.